List of Labour Party (UK) MPs

 This is a list of United Kingdom Labour Party MPs.
-It includes all Members of Parliament (MPs) elected to the British House of Commons representing the Labour Party from 1900 to 1923 and since 1992.
+It includes all members of Parliament (MPs) elected to the House of Commons representing the Labour Party from 1900 to 1923 and since 1992.
 Members of the Scottish Parliament, the Senedd or the European Parliament are not listed.
-Those in italics are overall leaders of the Labour Party, those in bold are Prime Ministers.
+Those in italics are overall leaders of the Labour Party, those in bold are prime ministers.